top of page

 Coordination & fitness

-Playing instruments, dancing, and moving to music improves fine and gross motor skills while promoting physical activity, body awareness,
+Playing instruments, and moving to music improves fine and gross motor skills while promoting physical activity, body awareness, and self-regulation.

 Memory & language processing